 The pilot was declared dead once firefighters arrived on scene shortly after 9:30 a.m., according to Vanessa Lonzano with the Los Angeles County Fire Department.

-Ying, member of a formation flying team called the Tiger Squadron, started flying in 1981, according to his biography on the group's website.
-He had flown more than 2,000 hours as a pilot, and recently completed a trip around the world.
+Ying, a member of a formation flying team called the Tiger Squadron, started flying in 1981, according to his biography on the group's website.
+He had flown more than 2,000 hours as a pilot and recently completed a trip around the world.

 Although firefighters initially indicated two people were on board when the plane went down, El Monte Police Lt.
 Ernie Cramer and Gregor said the pilot was traveling alone.